Skip to content

 For DUI marijuana investigations, the usual DUI investigation is a bit different.
 Almost always, it begins with the police claim of an odor of marijuana.
 Then, the police ask questions about marijuana.
 Then, they search the driver and the car if they can.

-If police find marijuana, they may charge marijuana in a motor vehicle over 1.4 grams.
+If police find marijuana, they may charge marijuana in a motor vehicle.

-Or, if they find wax or concentrates, they may charge a felony or gross misdemeanor possession.
+Or, if they find wax, concentrates, or THC edibles, they may charge a felony or gross misdemeanor possession, depending upon quantity.

-After that, the FSTs or field exercises, become more important.
-Some are the same as for alcohol.
-But some FSTs relate specifically to drugs other than alcohol, including marijuana.
+After that, the FSTs, DRE exercises (or field exercises) become more important.
+Most DRE exercises relate specifically to drugs other marijuana.

-NHTSA does not claim any FSTs are scientifically valid for marijuana.
-The police officer is not a scientist or a medical doctor.
+NHTSA does not claim any FSTs or DRE exercises are scientifically valid for marijuana.
+And the police officer is not a scientist or a medical doctor.
 It’s not a fair “test.”
-Police will note every imperfection to support one conclusion.
+Police will note every imperfection to support the one conclusion.
 “Fail.”
-And they’ll ignore evidence to the contrary.
+And they’ll ignore evidence, and the science, to the contrary.
 Don’t take that bait.

 Post-arrest: DRE

 After an arrest at the roadside, the police officer takes the driver to either a hospital or a police station.
-In order to support a DUI marijuana charge, they’ll need a urine or blood test.
+There, sometimes a trained “Drug Recognition Evaluation” police officer will ask the driver to agree to undergo examinations consistent with the DRE protocol.
+But, in order to support a DUI marijuana charge, they think they need a urine or blood test.
+In reality, they need a blood test (or a refusal).

 If you refuse a blood draw, police must offer the choice of a urine sample before labeling you a refusal.
-And, they must offer a blood test if you refuse urine, before charging you with chemical test refusal.
+And, they must offer a blood test if you refuse urine, before charging you with a chemical test refusal crime in Minnesota.

-Police must send the blood or urine test to a lab for analysis.
+Police must send the blood or urine sample to a lab for analysis.
 That will take time.
 Without the lab results, there is no evidence of marijuana or THC in the body.
-So, charges must wait for the lab results, if any.
+So, charges should wait for the lab results, if any.

-What are metabolites?
-When the body’s metabolism breaks down a chemical or drug into another chemical, that’s a metabolites.
+When the body’s metabolism breaks down a chemical or drug into another chemical, it’s a metabolite.

 THC and its metabolites

-Marijuana metabolites: The only marijuana plant component that can cause impairment is THC.
-So, the lab tests for the blood or urine for THC (Δ9-tetrahydrocannabinol).
+Marijuana metabolites: The marijuana plant component that is psychoactive is THC.
+So, the lab tests the blood for THC (Δ9-tetrahydrocannabinol).

-Remember, a metabolite of THC is not-THC.
-Rather, a THC metabolite is another chemical.
-The body makes it as a byproduct of breaking down THC into other, different chemicals.
-And these two THC metabolites do not prove impairment.
+Key take away: Metabolites of THC are not-THC.
+Rather, a THC metabolite is another, different chemical.
+The body makes it as a byproduct of breaking down THC into other chemicals.
+And while Hydroxy-THC can have psychoactive effect, the long-lived Carboxy-THC has zero psychoactive effect at all.
+But none of these, these, THC or THC-metabolites, prove impairment.

 Ignorance about the science of THC, metabolites and their effects leads to false charges of DUI marijuana.
-Attorney Gallagher has helped clients get these cases dismissed.
+But Attorney Thomas Gallagher has helped clients get these cases dismissed.

-The common confusion about this may stem from the use of “THC” in THC metabolites, hydroxy THC, and carboxy THC.
+The common confusion about this may stem from the use of “THC” in names of THC metabolites, “hydroxy-THC,” and “carboxy-THC.”
 So, remember:

-• THC is the psychoactive ingredient in marijuana, can cause impairment
+• THC is the psychoactive ingredient in marijuana, can be psychoactive

 A lab test report includes levels for: